-&lt;sup>20It is worth noting that our results are consistent with a variety of mechanisms that may cause a person to overestimate the prevalence of their own tastes (e.g., projection bias, neglecting assortative matching based on tastes as in Frick et al., 2022, or limited information as in Dawes, 1989).
+22It is worth noting that our results are consistent with a variety of mechanisms that may cause a person to overestimate the prevalence of their own tastes (e.g., projection bias, neglecting assortative matching based on tastes as in Frick et al., 2022, or limited information as in Dawes, 1989).

 This pattern and interpretation also helps reconcile our findings with respect to Amazon.
-Given the features of tastes over Amazon gift cards discussed above, we would expect actions with respect to Amazon to be a relatively strong signal as compared to other shops when a=R and relatively weak when a=A (since there are more always-card types for Amazon; see Table A1).
+Given the features of tastes over Amazon gift cards discussed above, we would expect actions regarding Amazon to provide strong signals relative to other shops when a = R and relatively weak signals when a = A (since there are more always-card types for Amazon; see Table A1).
 This accords with our findings in Table 4 and provides further evidence of the pattern noted above.